-The employees of any school district which annexes to, or consolidates with, the Charleston District will be subject to dismissal or retention at the discretion of the school board, on the recommendation of the superintendent, solely on the basis of need for such employees on the part of the Charleston District, if any, at the time of the annexation or consolidation, or within ninety (90) days after the effective date of the annexation or consolidation.
-The need for any employee of the annexed or consolidated school district shall be determined solely by the superintendent and school board of the Charleston District.
+The employees of any school district which annexes to, or consolidates with, the Charleston School District will be subject to dismissal or retention at the discretion of the school board, on the recommendation of the superintendent, solely on the basis of need for such employees on the part of the Charleston School District, if any, at the time of the annexation or consolidation, or within ninety (90) days after the effective date of the annexation or consolidation.
+The need for any employee of the annexed or consolidated school district shall be determined solely by the superintendent and school board of the Charleston School District.

-Such employees will not be considered as having any seniority within the Charleston District and may not claim an entitlement under a reduction in force to any position held by a Charleston District employee prior to, or at the time of, or prior to the expiration of ninety (90) days after the consolidation or annexation, if the notification provision below is undertaken by the superintendent.
+Such employees will not be considered as having any seniority within the Charleston School District and may not claim an entitlement under a RIF to any position held by a Charleston School District employee prior to, or at the time of, or prior to the expiration of ninety (90) days after the consolidation or annexation, if the notification provision below is undertaken by the superintendent.

-The superintendent shall mail or have hand-delivered the notification to such employee of his intention to recommend non-renewal or termination pursuant to a reduction in force within ninety (90) days of the effective date of the annexation or consolidation in order to effect the provisions of this section of the Charleston District's reduction-in-force policy.
-Any such employees who are non-renewed or terminated pursuant to Section Two are not subject to recall notwithstanding any language in any other section of this policy.
-Any such employees shall be paid at the rate for each person on the appropriate level on the salary schedule of the annexed or consolidated district during those ninety (90) days and/or through the completion of the reduction-in-force process.
+The superintendent shall mail, e-mail, or have hand-delivered the notification to such employee of the superintendent's intention to recommend the employee not be renewed or be terminated pursuant to a RIF within ninety (90) days of the effective date of the annexation or consolidation in order to effect the provisions of this section of the District's RIF policy.
+Any employees who were not renewed or were terminated pursuant to Section Two are not subject to recall notwithstanding any language in any other section of this policy.
+Any such employees shall be paid at the rate for each person on the appropriate level on the salary schedule of the annexed or consolidated district during those ninety (90) days and/or through the completion of the RIF process.

-This subsection of the reduction-in-force policy shall not be interpreted to provide that the superintendent must wait ninety (90) days from the effective date of the annexation or consolidation in order to issue notification of his intention to recommend dismissal through reduction-in-force, but merely that the superintendent has that period of time in which to issue notification so as to be able to invoke the provisions of this section.
+This subsection of the RIF policy shall not be interpreted to provide that the superintendent must wait ninety (90) days from the effective date of the annexation or consolidation in order to issue a notification of the superintendent's intention to recommend dismissal through RIF, but merely that the superintendent has that period of time in which to issue a notification so as to be able to invoke the provisions of this section.

-The intention of this section is to ensure that those Charleston District employees who are employed prior to the annexation or consolidation shall not be displaced by employees of the annexed or consolidated district by application of the reduction-in-force policy.
+The intention of this section is to ensure that those Charleston School District employees who are employed prior to the annexation or consolidation shall not be displaced by employees of the annexed or consolidated district by application of the RIF policy.

-Legal Reference: A.C.A. § 6-17-2407

-Date Adopted: Last Revised: March 30, 2015 March 11, 2020

-Last Revised: February 22, 2021
+Date Adopted: March 30, 2015 Last Revised: March 11, 2020 Last Revised: February 22, 2021 Last Revised: October 28, 2024

-3.5-LICENSED PERSONNEL CONTRACT AND CONTRACT RETURN
+3.5-LICENSED PERSONNEL CONTRACT RETURN